-Denote as in the rest of the paper by $X_{\ell}$ a neural network as in \eqref{ProbNNDef}.
-Assume further that the matrix coefficients $W_{\ell}^{ij}$ are all independent and identically distributed like a fixed symmetric distribution of mean zero and variance $\sigma^2$ for some $\sigma > 0$.
-We fix for simplicity $x_0 \in \R^d \backslash \{0\}$ with $X_0 = x_0$ and write Then it follows that $\sum_j W_{\ell}^{ij}X^j_{\ell - 1}$ is symmetric because the $W_{\ell}^{ij}$ are symmetric and therefore we conclude by using lineary of expecations and independence of the $W_{ij}$ that Thus we conclude that
+\paragraph{He initialization.} Assume now that the matrix coefficients $W_{\ell}^{ij}$ are all independent and identically distributed as a fixed symmetric continuous distribution of mean zero and variance $\sigma^2$ for some $\sigma > 0$.
+We fix for simplicity $x_0 \in \R^d \backslash \{0\}$ with $X_0 = x_0$ and write Then it follows that $\sum_j W_{\ell}^{ij}X^j_{\ell - 1}$ is symmetric because the $W_{\ell}^{ij}$ are symmetric and therefore we conclude by using linearity of expectations and independence of the $W_{ij}$ that Thus we conclude that